abeconnelly/scratch/Documentation/CGLF.md

     Originally this was supposed to be compressed into a single dlug but discarded in lieu of simplicity.
   * AltSeq is wasteful as most alts will probably be a single base pair substitution.
 Maybe it would be better to have a single AltSeq that consolodates all Alts in the cache record.
+  * Variants in the `VariantIndex` record can point to the same data index location in the `AltData` structure.
+    For example, if the `AltData` structure holds the gzip of a twobit file (containing long sequences say), the sequences will be named in the twobit file by their full `path.ver.step.variant` name but all variants in the `VariantIndex` array will point to the same `AltData` index location.
+If `247.00.2e47.003` and `247.00.2e47.009` were both stored in the same twobit file at index `0` in `AltDAta`, then `VariantIndex[3]` and `VariantIndex[9]` would both have values of `0`, indicating that `AltData[0]` holds both of those variants.

 References
 ---